ndp88405/MIST-PROJECT-2/README.md

 <ol>1.
 Which counties in California have the lowest food affordability ratios, and how does that relate to their median income levels?</ol>
 <ol>2.
 Do racial and ethnic disparities in food affordability vary between the Bay Area and San Joaquin Valley in California during the 2006-2010 period?</ol>
+<h4>Question 1 Importance</h4>
+<li>Economic Importance:</li>
+<p>Identifying counties with the worst food affordability highlights regions where residents are most financially burdened.
+This can inform government resource allocation (such as food assistance programs, minimum wage policies, or local subsidies).</p>
+<li>Social Importance:</li>
+<p>Food insecurity often leads to poor health outcomes, higher stress, and reduced educational performance.
+Highlighting counties where food affordability is worst helps target community health interventions.</p>
+<li>Cultural Importance:</li>
+<p>When food becomes unaffordable, culturally significant foods might be substituted with cheaper, less healthy alternatives.
+This can erode cultural food traditions and community identity.</p>
+<h4>Tied to Datasets</h4>
+<li>The food affordability ratios are directly mentioned in the Data Dictionary and would typically be measured from surveys like the USDA's or Feeding America's food insecurity studies.</li>
+<li>Median income data for each county during 2006–2010 is tied to the American Community Survey (ACS) 5-Year Estimates, referenced in your dataset documentation.</li>
+<li>County-level mapping from the "MPO-CountyList" sheet allows linking affordability outcomes with specific counties.</li>
+<h4>Question 2 Importance</h4>
+<li>Social Importance:</li>
+<p>Examining racial and ethnic disparities addresses social justice concerns.
+If certain racial/ethnic groups systematically face worse food affordability, that reflects systemic inequality requiring policy solutions.</p>
+<li>Economic Importance:</li>
+<p>Food affordability directly impacts wealth building and economic opportunity.
+Addressing disparities can help close economic gaps between racial and ethnic groups.</p>
+<li>Cultural Importance:</li>
+<p>Access to culturally appropriate foods is key to preserving the identity and traditions of minority groups.
+Lack of affordability for these foods can have long-term cultural consequences.</p>
+<h4>Tied to Datasets</h4>
+<li>Race/ethnicity breakdowns (race_eth_code, race_eth_name) are explicitly listed in the Data Dictionary.</li>
+<li>Regional grouping (Bay Area vs. San Joaquin Valley) can be constructed using the "MPO-CountyList," which connects counties to broader regions.</li>
+<li>The 2006–2010 time frame matches the reporting years stated in your metadata, ensuring the findings align with the historical context.</li>

 <h1> Manipulations </h1>
 There was not any manipulations or calculations that the data needed in order to present a visualization.
 We used the data as it was given to us.